 With cross-selling, you can sell other products that may be helpful to your customer.
 For instance, if someone recently purchased a phone, an outbound agent can reach out to sell them a phone case.

-3 things to consider before building your contact center experience
+3 things to consider before building your contact center

 For most companies, offering support on every channel isn’t realistic.
 Determine which channels you’ll use in your contact center by gauging your resources and customer base.

 For example, if you’re primarily targeting Millennials and Gen Zers, focusing on messaging and social media channels might make sense.
-But if your target customers are Baby Boomers, then you may want to stick with more traditional channels like phone and email.
+But if your target customers are Baby Boomers, you may want to stick with only traditional channels like phone and email.

-What your customers and agents need right now might not hold when you suddenly experience hockey stick growth.
+What your customers and agents need now might not hold when you suddenly experience hockey stick growth.
 Automated customer service tools and AI-powered chatbots can give your team a little breathing room when there’s a sudden surge in demand.

 Based on these considerations, evaluate what you should focus on as you set up your contact center.